10 things to improve your career in 2020

 Learning isn't enough.
 It needs to be continuously validated.
 The best way to do that is to apply it in your workplace.
 If you do not have the opportunity to use it in the workplace, you can find different ways to apply the same.
-You can work for free NGO projects, social service, open-source communities, and other forums/arenas to apply your learning.
+You can work for free NGO projects, social services, open-source communities, and other forums/arenas to apply your learning.

 10. Have a Coach

-You need someone who can observe you and provide you feedback.
+You need someone who can observe you and provide you with feedback.
 Feedback helps you grow from where you are to where you want to be.
 Find someone who can critique you for your actions.
 You can hire a coach for yourself or have someone who can critique you.
 That way, you can continuously improve and be a better version of yourself every day moving forward.

 Do these ten things, and

-you never have to worry about lay-offs or getting fired.
+you never have to worry about layoffs or getting fired.
 Why?
 Because you are

 more focused on improving yourself and every day when you do something towards

 what you want, you never need any extrinsic motivation.
 Your skills and